 The Six line wrasse is fairly common on the east coast of Africa but they are extremely reclusive.
 One has to keep a sharp look out to see them and even then one often only catches a fleeting glimpse.
 Because they are shy, they are usually close to holes and overhangs low on the bottom.
 They nearly always quickly dart into hiding at the approach of a diver.
-More often than not they will remain in hiding.
+More often than not they will remain in hiding and will not emerge quickly.
 They are usually singular but on rare occasions one might see a pair.

 The Six Line Wrasse is found across the Indo Pacific are including the Red Sea and down to southern Kwa-Zulu Natal.
 Being reclusive they mainly prefer being close to corals and rubble and because of this seldom venture far from a good hiding spot.
 They are usually always low to the substrate and are never seen swimming above the reef.